Bryce Harper's Dramatic Game-Winning Home Run Sends Phillies to World Series

 Jose Alvarado pitched a scoreless eighth to keep the Phillies alive.
 J.T.
 Realmuto opened the bottom of the inning with a single against San Diego reliever Robert Suarez.
 Realmuto pumped his fist to the dugout as he ran to first base.
 Harper then came up, got a 2-2 fastball from Suarez -- 99 mph! -- and lined it into the left-field seats to bring the house down.

-With one swing, Harper may have earned every one of those $330 million dollars.
+With one swing, Harper may have earned every one of those $330 million.

 He also earned his first trip to the World Series.